probablyduncan/nopilot/src/content/generic-responses/mdash.md

 Actually, the em dash (&mdash;) is an incredibly popular form of punctuation.
-It is common in syntactical structures—such as sentences—and useful when interjecting a tangential or supportive thought.
+It is common in syntactical structures&mdash;such as sentences&mdash;and useful when interjecting a tangential or supportive thought.

 ✅ Solutions: